 Are you a small business lender or about to step into the small business market?
 Maybe you’ve heard from colleagues that the small business banking space is fraught with dangers for the unwary.
 The purpose of this blog is to dispel some common misconceptions about small business banking.
-In honor of David Letterman who made count down lists an art form, here the top 5 fallacies of small business lending.
+In honor of David Letterman who made countdown lists an art form, here are the top 5 fallacies of small business lending.

 - Small business isn’t impacted by the economy.